 It was banned in America for 27 years after it was published!

-This book is difficult to find, but you can click here to check out options.
+This book is difficult to find, but I managed to track it down here:

 The Little Paris Bookshop – Nina George

 Jean Perdu runs a bookshop on a restored barge on the river Seine and has a rare gift for finding books that sooth his customer’s troubles.
 His own broken heart however, remains unhealed and a new neighbor helps inspire him to set sail in the barge and seek out new adventures in Provence.

 This author also published the equally charming The Little French Bistro:

 Hadley is a shy twenty eight year old woman in Chicago in 1920 when she meets Ernest Hemingway who inspires her to start writing, and embark on a whirlwind courtship and marriage.
 The two set sail for France in the Jazz Age of Paris and take on a series of challenges to their relationship and their new family.

 An incredible insight into Hemingway and his first wife, and the life of artists and intellectuals in Paris at the time.

 Recommended Books About French People and French Society